JorgeIrazabal/Getting-and-Cleaning-Data/README.md

 9. Remove columns about the activity id

-10. Save the result into the "meanData.csv" into "data" directory
+10. Save the result into the "meanData.txt" into "data" directory